Friendly High School: History

 In 2009 Sheryll Cashin said in The Failures of Integration: How Race and Class are Undermining the American Dream that Friendly High was one of several mostly black, mostly middle class PG County public high schools that was "decidedly underachieving: fewer than half of the seniors at these schools went on to attend four-year colleges in recent years."

 School uniforms

 Friendly has a mandatory school uniform policy that began with the 2006–2007 school year.

 School championships

 The school has won State Championships in the sports of Basketball in 1998, 2003 and 2004, Football and, in the 1970s, 1980s, 1990s, and in 2006 Indoor and Outdoor track.
-During the 2006 football season, the Patriots were undefeated, and ended their perfect season by winning the 3A state championship by beating River Hill High School on December 9, 2006 led by star quarterback Joe Haden (Florida).
+During the 2006 football season, the Patriots were undefeated, and ended their perfect season by winning the 3A state championship by beating River Hill High School on December 9, 2006, led by star quarterback Joe Haden (Florida).
 They also did the same in 1998 beating Eastern Technical High School.
 Won the state football championship in 1974 and 1978.
 In 1974, the team was led by running back Byron Stewart (Nebraska).

+In 1977, the Friendly High School Cross Country team finished its season undefeated, and unscored upon for five years in a row.
+Coach of the team was Marvin Vann, assistant principal.